Daddy Long Legs (1955 film): Production

 20th Century Fox bought the rights to Jean Webster's original Daddy Long Legs in 1931, releasing two versions of the film, one starring Janet Gaynor and one with Shirley Temple.

 Producer Darryl F. Zanuck envisioned a remake, this time seeking to star singer-actress Mitzi Gaynor.
 The project would not be realized until Zanuck met Fred Astaire and was inspired to make Daddy Long Legs a musical film.
 While Zanuck still envisioned Gaynor for the main female role, Astaire insisted on casting actress and dancer Leslie Caron.
-Caron was then loaned to Fox by MGM, with whom Caron was still under contract.
+Caron was then loaned to Fox by MGM, with whom Caron was under contract.

+Caron recalled how, after director Jean Negulesco scheduled a full day for a difficult scene, Astaire "did it in one take.
+One take only".
+To fill the time the actor suggested doing a dance scene Caron had not rehearsed, promising that he could lead her: "And we went through it once, and we shot, and that was it.
+That was Fred.
+He was that good".

 Production was halted in July 1954, as Astaire's wife Phyllis became ill from lung cancer.
 She died in September, putting Astaire in a state of grief and stalling his work on the film.
 Although replacements were sought for Astaire's role, as too much money had already been spent on the production, he resumed and completed the film.